-2.3 Women-led businesses
+2.3 Women-led and MEG-led businesses

-In terms of access to finance for women-led social enterprises, the results presented later in this study have relevance for longstanding debates (Hertz 2011) and evidence suggesting that female entrepreneurs face significant barriers to accessing finance (Marlow & Patton 2005; Azam Roomi et al. 2009).
-Empow'Her (2019) conducts a European survey regarding the difficulties women social entrepreneurs face in starting and scaling up their businesses.
-The results of this study suggest that regardless of the longevity and size of their enterprise, 47% of respondents cite a lack of access to appropriate funding as their main obstacle to business success.
-Prior research suggests that relative to male counterparts, women-led firms are required to post higher levels of collateral and receive lower amounts of bank funding (Orhan 2001).
+In terms of access to finance for women-led social enterprises, the results presented later in this study have relevance for debates and evidence suggesting that female entrepreneurs face significant barriers to accessing finance (Marlow & Patton, 2005; Azam Roomi et al., 2009).
+Prior research suggests that relative to male counterparts, women-led firms are required to post higher levels of collateral and receive lower amounts of bank funding (Orhan, 2001).

-In the UK, the government commissioned Rose Review finds that access to finance is the most important barrier to female entrepreneurship (Rose 2019, 2022).
-Specifically, women-led SMEs are established with significantly less capital than male-led counterparts.
+In the UK, the government commissioned Rose Review finds that access to finance is a significant barrier to female entrepreneurship (Rose, 2019, 2022).
+Women-led SMEs are established with significantly less capital than male-led counterparts.
 Moreover, female entrepreneurs are less aware of funding opportunities and are less likely to accrue significant debt.
-The review concludes that £250 billion of additional wealth could be added to the UK economy if women-led business were financed and grew at the same rate as male founded enterprises.
-Following the recommendations of the Rose Review, the UK Government (in partnership with private sector financial intermediaries) introduced the Investing in Women Code to provide mechanisms to overcome financing obstacles.
-Overseen and supported by the British Business Bank, approximately, 134 signatories across a range of financial services organisations, including banks, venture capitalists, business angels and charities, are committed to equality of funding opportunities for female entrepreneurs (HM Treasury

-2021; Rose 2022).
-Moreover, the results of prior academic research suggests that women-led businesses also face higher costs of bank funding relative to male-led counterparts (Mascia & Rossi 2017).
-Consequently, many women-led enterprises rely significantly more on informal forms of funding (Coleman & Robb 2009).
+The Rose Review concludes that £250 billion of additional wealth could be added to the UK economy if women-led business were financed and grew at the same rate as male founded enterprises.
+The results of prior academic research suggests that women-led businesses face higher costs of bank funding relative to male-led counterparts (Mascia & Rossi, 2017).
+Consequently, many women-led enterprises rely significantly more on informal forms of funding (Coleman & Robb, 2009).